 Mary Carewe is one of the most accomplished and versatile concert and recording artists in the UK.
-Her repertoire incorporates everything from musical theatre and film music to 20th century cabaret and contemporary classical music.
+She has performed extensively throughout the UK, Europe, the Americas and Australia, with repertoire encompassing stage and screen, 20th century cabaret and contemporary classical music.

-On stage she has sung the role of Mrs Noye in Britten's Noye's Fludde at the Loch Shiel Spring Festival; of Anna 1 in Kurt Weill's Seven Deadly Sins in Bilbao and Cuenca, Spain; and in theatrical revues of Sondheim, Rodgers and Hart, and Cole Porter at London's Cadogan Hall.
+On stage, Mary has sung the role of Mrs Noye in Britten's Noye's Fludde at the Loch Shiel Spring Festival; Anna 1 in Kurt Weill's Seven Deadly Sins in Bilbao and Cuenca, Spain; and in theatrical revues of Sondheim, Rodgers and Hart, and Cole Porter at London's Cadogan Hall.
 At the 2010 Musikfest Stuttgart, Mary presented Das Lied der Nacht, performing Schönberg's Pierrot Lunaire and songs by Kurt Weill with the Sheridan Ensemble.

 Mary has appeared frequently as a soloist for BBC Radio 2.
 On their flagship live music programme Friday Night is Music Night she has starred in over 75 episodes.
 On television, her voice is a familiar feature for jingles and TV themes, and her appearance alongside Carl Davis and the Philharmonia in a concert to celebrate 50 years of James Bond was aired on BBC4 in 2012 to wide acclaim.